 The crop evapotranspiration differs distinctly from the reference evapotranspiration (ETo) as the ground cover canopy properties and aerodynamic resistance of the crop are different from grass.
 The difference in evaporation and transpiration between both surfaces was combined into a single coefficient Kc.
 In the present study crop coefficient approach was used for the computation of crop water requirements (Doorenbos and Pruitt, 1975).

 ETc = Kc × ETo

 Where,

 ETc is crop evapotranspiration/Crop water requirement (mm day-1)

 ETo is reference evapotranspiration (mm day-1)

 Kc is crop coefficient

-Table 1 Kc vaule in different growth stages
+Table 1 Kc value in different growth stages